exanova-y/von_neumann/readme.md

 so far we have:
 - biography from book and wiki
 - quotes
-- can we survive technology
+- talk: can we survive technology

+caveats:
+- there are sometimes irregular line spacings (e.g. two line spaces as a book goes to the next page)
+- spaces in the middle of a word
+- there are symbols within the lecture notes

 to be added:
 - interview transcript